-Missing Zimbabwe doctor found but pay strike to go on: union
+Missing Zimbabwe doctor found but pay strike to go on: Union

 Since Monday, doctors have held demonstrations and night vigils at the main Parirenyatwa Hospital in the capital over their leader Peter Magombeyi's disappearance.

-Magombeyi was found in Nyabira, 40 km (25 miles) west of Harare on Thursday night, police spokesman Paul Nyathi said, adding that law enforcement agents were investigating what had happened to him.
+Magombeyi was found in Nyabira, 40km west of Harare on Thursday night, police spokesman Paul Nyathi said, adding that law enforcement agents were investigating what had happened to him.

 ZHDA said he was undergoing medical checks.
 He had called a colleague and said he was in the bush, it said.
 He then walked to some shops where police picked him but he could not remember much, only that he had been abducted by three unidentified men, ZHDA said.